cs1666-krabs/cs1666_organization/teams/team1_description.md

 ## Stretch Goals

 * 5%: Stretch goal 1 -- boss battle
-* 5%: Stretch goal 2 -- jetpack item available and additional levels in the game
+* 5%: Stretch goal 2 -- jetpack item available and additional level in the game
+	* the base game will be one level, with at least 6 large rooms for the player to explore
+	* each room will be at least twice as big as the screen display of 1280x720
+	* the additional level will consist of at least 2 new rooms, that require the player to maneuver with the new jetpack mechanic to explore